-8.2.46 Individual Block/Sector Lock (36h)
+8.3.18 Individual Block/Sector Lock (36h)

 The Individual Block/Sector Lock provides an alternative way to protect the memory array from adverse Erase/Program.
 In order to use the Individual Block/Sector Locks, the WPS bit in Status Register-3 must be set to 1.
-If WPS=0, the write protection will be determined by the combination of CMP, TB, BP[3:0] bits in the Status Registers.
+If WPS=0, the write protection will be determined by the combination of CMP, SEC, TB, BP[2:0] bits in the Status Registers.
 The Individual Block/Sector Lock bits are volatile bits.
 The default values after device power up or after a Reset are 1, so the entire memory array is being protected.

-To lock a specific block or sector as illustrated in Figure 4d, an Individual Block/Sector Lock command must be issued by driving /CS low, shifting the instruction code "36h" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24/32-bit address and then driving /CS high.
+To lock a specific block or sector as illustrated in Figure 4d, an Individual Block/Sector Lock command must be issued by driving /CS low, shifting the instruction code "36h" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24-bit address and then driving /CS high.
+A Write Enable instruction must be executed before the device will accept the Individual Block/Sector Lock Instruction (Status Register bit WEL= 1).

-Figure 55.
+Figure 53.
 Individual Block/Sector Lock Instruction